Tabla de Contenido

 I built this barbecue accessory cart to store charcoal, cooking utensils, and anything else you need when you want to use it anytime during the summer.

 The cedar and redwood construction of this car means it will withstand the elements and the finished project will look great.
 Since all wood is not created equal, be sure to use measurements as a guide.
-Cedar planks lined up side by side should (in theory) equal 27 1/2″ wide for the back, but in this case, it was 27 3/8″.
+Cedar boards lined up side by side should (in theory) equal 27 1/2″ wide for the back, but in this case, it was 27 3/8″.
 We had to modify the cuts for the frame, shelf, bottom and top to reflect that.

 Square all the corners and attach them with wood glue and 2 1/2″ pocket screws.
 Make sure the pocket holes are facing down so they will be hidden once the cart is assembled.